Tieferson/notification/README.md

-# notification
+# Notification
-This library sends mail notifications on systems
+This library sends mail notifications.
+I use for my system where I need to inform people about things that happen.